vpinball/pinmame/src/p2k/README.md

 1.91's own change went the same way one release later.
 It is 1.90 plus new sounds and little else - it adds 12 strings over 1.90, eleven of them jump table bytes and the twelfth its XINA banner, because the sounds live in the sound flash and not in `game.rom`.
-Only 2.10 ships that flash again;
-2.22 onwards are back to the stock one.
+Only 2.00 and 2.10 ship that flash again; 2.22 onwards are back to the stock one.
 So 1.91 reads as a variant that added sounds and was then dropped too - it just got picked up once, which 1.95 never was.

 The 1.90/1.95 text difference itself runs to roughly 40 display strings, along these lines: